ky2710/javascript-allonge-six/myAllonge/markdown/sub_3_oop.md

 You can say to a builder, "make me a home just like that model home," and the builder makes you a home that has a lot in common with the model home.
 You then decorate your home with additional personalization.
 But the model home is, itself, a home.
 Although you may choose to keep it empty, you could in principle move a family into it.
 This is different than asking a builder to make you a home based on a blueprint.
 The blueprint may specify the features of the home, but it isn't a home.
 It could never be used as a home.

 Prototypes are like model homes, and classes are like blueprints.
-Classes are not like the objects they describe.[^wellactually]
+Classes are not like the objects they describe.`1`

-[^wellactually]: Well, *actually*, the difference between prototypes and classes is like the difference between model homes and blueprints.
+>`1` Well, *actually*, the difference between prototypes and classes is like the difference between model homes and blueprints.
 But prototypes are not like model homes.
 In actual fact, the relationship between an object and its prototype is one of *delegation*.
 So if a model home had a kitchen, and you asked the builder to make you a home using the model as a prototype, you could customize your own kitchen.
 But if you didn't want to have your own custom kitchen, you would just use the model home's kitchen to do all your own cooking.
 The relationship between a model home and a house is sometimes described as [concatenative inheritance](https://medium.com/javascript-scene/common-misconceptions-about-inheritance-in-javascript-d5d9bab29b0a), and JavaScript lets you do that too.

 ### "object-oriented programming" can mean almost anything